Rush Limboy, your guiding light, here behind a golden EIB microphone, broadcast excellence three straight hours.

 Can you guess why that might be?

-I guarantee you folks, even after he's out of office, he is going to be treated by the media as though he's still president.
+I guarantee you, folks, even after he's out of office, he is going to be treated by the media as though he's still president.

-Every Republic if and this may be the case even with a Democrat president.
+And this may be the case even with a Democrat president.

-That's what they say he stayed.
+That's where they say he stayed.

 So who knows?

-Now let me explain what this group did.
+And let me explain what this group did.

 This group behaved as though Obama was not in the White House.